carlosmarinho/react-tanstack-booking/README.md

 ### Strapi Images

 - We need to find another way to store the image.
-Heroku constantly restart the app, I think maybe one restart a day, when heroku restart we lost the image that was uploaded from strapi to heroku's file syste, for this reason you can see some broken images on the website.
+Heroku constantly restart the app, I think maybe one restart a day, when heroku restart we lost the image that was uploaded from strapi to heroku's file syste, for this reason you can see some hotels and rooms with the default images.
+The default images will be shown instead of broken images

 ### Login